Whiskey Myers (album)

-Whiskey Myers is the fifth album of the American country and rock and roll band Whiskey Myers.
+Whiskey Myers is the fifth album of the American rock band Whiskey Myers.
 It was released on September 27, 2019 via Wiggy Thump Records.

 Content

 The album includes the single "Die Rockin", which lead singer Cody Cannon wrote with Ray Wylie Hubbard.
 It is also the first album to be produced entirely by the band.

 Whiskey Myers debuted at number one on the Top Country Albums chart published for October 12, 2019, with 39,000 units sold in its first week.

 Commercial performance

 Whiskey Myers debuted at No. 1 on Top Country Albums with 42,000 album equivalent units, 39,000 of which are in traditional album sales.
 The sales figure was boosted by a concert ticket/album tie-in offer for the band's 2019 tour.
 It has sold 47,900 copies in the United States as of March 2020.

 Critical reception

 Writing for Nashville Lifestyles Magazine, music critic Luke Levenson praised the album, commenting, "In the case of Whiskey Myers, its creators returned to form, writing from the gut and playing from the heart.
 There's a noticeable touch of the band's rich music taste in the songs' production."